 15867 Beaver Marsh Rd, Mt Vernon, WA 98273

-Admission: $7 per person on weekdays and $10 per person on weekends; children 5 and under are free
+Admission: $15 per person (price includes taxes and fees); children 2 and under are free

 Parking is free in the Roozengaarde/Washington Bulb Company tulip fields with the purchase of admission, just show your ticket stub.

 Cost of admission includes access to Roozengarde’s 5 acre display garden, 25 acre tulip field, 20 acre daffodil field, gift shop, and fresh cut tulip market.

 Due to current public health conditions, limited tickets are only available online.

 Fun Fact: Historically, the best time to visit Roozengarde’s display garden and tulip fields has been between April 7 and April 25.